quartiq/vscode-artiq/qa.md

 # Editor

-- on change of file:
+- on change of selection:
-    - [x] check repo and exam caches for corresponding experiments
+    - [x] check db for corresponding experiment
     - [x] if none, hint scan or examination in "Experiment" view
-    - [x] update available experiments cache

-    - in "Explorer":
-        - [x] select corresponding TreeItem
-        - [ ] otherwise deselect any TreeItem

-    - in "Experiment":
-        - [x] show corresponding submit form
-        - [ ] transfer experiment data into form fields
-        - [x] otherwise hide submit form

-- on change of selection:
-    - [x] check available cache for corresponding experiment

     - in "Explorer":
         - [x] select corresponding TreeItem